stream-protocol/stream-pay-pos/docs/src/SPEC.md

 ---
-title: Stream Pay Specification
+title: Solana Pay Specification
 slug: /spec
 ---

-# Stream Pay / Solana Pay Specification
+# Solana Pay Specification

 ## Summary
-A standard protocol to encode USDC and Solana transaction requests within URLs to enable payments and other use cases.
+A standard protocol to encode Solana transaction requests within URLs to enable payments and other use cases.

 Rough consensus on this spec has been reached, and implementations exist in Phantom, FTX, and Slope.